BurningSlime1233/Azebane/Planets.md

 Planets are the largest of the celestial bodies besides [[Stars]] and orbit around them with the exception of the [[Rogue Planets]].
 Planets may be Solid or Gaseous. [[Planetary Dragons]] seem to mimic these natural formations.
-Planets may or may not have life
+Planets may or may not have life which is linked to their